 Oral appliance therapy is a sleep apnea treatment that uses custom, FDA-approved oral devices to maintain an open airway during sleep.
 These devices gently position the jaw and tongue forward to help reduce snoring and breathing disruptions, supporting obstructive sleep apnea treatment during sleep.

-Your sleep apnea dental appliance is carefully fitted by your dentist for comfort and effectiveness.
-Compact and electricity-free, they’re a convenient option for mild to moderate sleep apnea, CPAP-intolerant patients, or anyone seeking sleep apnea treatment without CPAP.
-Ongoing follow-ups help ensure your appliance continues to fit well and support better sleep over time.
+Your sleep apnea dental appliance is carefully fitted by one of our expert dentists for comfort and effectiveness.
+Using cutting-edge technology and precise digital design, we create appliances tailored to your mouth and sleep needs because better tech means better treatment.
+Compact and electricity-free, they’re a convenient option for mild to moderate sleep apnea, CPAP-intolerant patients, or anyone seeking sleep apnea treatment without the use of a CPAP machine.

 At Tend, oral appliance therapy is part of our Open Airway Journey, a dentist-guided approach in partnership with SleepArchitects™ that may also include nightguards, TMJ or jaw pain support, and open-airway therapy concepts, all designed to support healthier breathing and more comfortable sleep.